Microsoft-TrainingKits/HOL-DeploySharePointVMs/HOL.md

 <a name="Ex2Task1" />
 #### Task 1 - Create a SharePoint virtual machine from the SharePoint Base Image ####

-In this task, you will create a SharePoint virtual machine from the Base Image you created in the previous task using the **Windows Azure Portal**.
-You will latter use this virtual machine to configure the SharePoint Farm.
+In this task, you will create a SharePoint virtual machine from the base image you created in the previous task using the **Windows Azure Portal** and we will join it to the domain we created in Deploying Active Directory hands-on lab.
+You will later use this virtual machine to configure the SharePoint Farm.

 1. If you do not have the IP address of the Domain Controller Virtual Machine, Navigate to the **Windows Azure Portal** using a Web browser and sign in using the **Microsoft Account** associated with your Windows Azure account.